Cjb00000/SkyTri/README.md

-# Skytri - OpenGL Learning Project
+# Skytri - Experiments in OpenGL

-A graphics learning project built with OpenGL 3.3, GLFW, GLM, and Glad.
-Features basic lighting with materials and a simple camera system.
+Built with OpenGL 3.3, GLFW, GLM, and Glad.

-## Features

-- **Core Graphics**: OpenGL 3.3 with modern shader-based rendering
-- **Lighting**: Material-based lighting with ambient, diffuse, and specular components
-- **Camera**: Free-look camera with mouse and keyboard controls
-- **Dependencies**: All dependencies managed via git submodules

 ## Setup